vkakerbeck/tbp.monty/docs/overview/faq-thousand-brains-project.md

 Using reference frames for modeling allows for **easier generalization, more robust representations, and more interpretability**.
 To sum it up, the system is **good at all the things that humans are good at**, but current AI is not.

-# How is the Thousand Brains Project (TBP) Different from Hierarchical Temporal Memory (HTM)?
+# How is the Thousand Brains Project (TBP) Different From Hierarchical Temporal Memory (HTM)?

 The TBP and HTM are both based on years of neuroscience research at Numenta and other labs across the world.
 They both implement principles we learned from the neocortex in code to build intelligent machines.
 However, they are **entirely separate implementations and differ in which principles they focus on**.
 While **HTM focuses more on the lower-level computational principles** such as sparse distributed representations (SDR), biologically plausible learning rules, and sequence memory, the **TBP focuses more on the higher-level principles** such as sensorimotor learning, the cortical column as a general and repeatable modeling unit, and models structured by reference frames.